g-nogueira/WikiLink/README.md

 # WikiLink
-A handy chrome extension to fast search terms on Wikipedia and write quick notes.
+A handy chrome extension to fast and efficiently search terms on Wikipedia.
-It will be compatible with Evernote and perhaps OneNote.